 Where to stay at the Grand Canyon

-Because seeing the sun rise and set at the Grand Canyon is one of my biggest recommendations for you, staying in the Grand Canyon Village makes a lot of sense.
-There is a shuttle that will take you all around the south rim for free.
+Because seeing the sun rise and set at the Grand Canyon is one of my most significant recommendations for you, staying in the Grand Canyon Village makes a lot of sense.
+A shuttle will take you all around the south rim for free.
 It is generally pretty expensive to stay in any of the village’s six hotels.
-Reservations usually need to be made well in advance, but in March we got a great deal and were even able to book an extra room on the day we arrived.
+Reservations usually need to be made well in advance, but in March, we got a great deal and were even able to book an extra room on the day we arrived.

 This is where we stayed.
-We had a spacious, but dated room for a very inexpensive price.
-The Lodge is being refurbished soon, but we were very happy with the friendly staff, summer camp atmosphere and convenience of staying in the park.
+We had a spacious room for a very low price.
+We were delighted with the friendly staff, summer camp atmosphere, and convenience of staying in the park.
 It is not far from the rim, set in a wooded area.

 El Tovar Hotel

-We went to El Tovar Hotel for dinner at their famous Native American-decorated dining room right on the rim.
-This hotel has been open since 1905 and visited by Presidents Roosevelt, Taft and Clinton.
-The location is ideal and this would be a great place to stay if you are up for more of a splurge.
+We went to El Tovar Hotel for dinner at their famous Native American-decorated dining room on the rim.
+This hotel has been open since 1905 and has been visited by Presidents Roosevelt, Taft, and Clinton.
+The location is ideal, and this would be a great place to stay if you are up for more of a splurge.
 You can book a room here.
-The dinner did not impress, but we loved the historic setting of the canyon’s oldest hotel.
+The dinner did not impress, but we loved the historical setting of the canyon’s oldest hotel.
 Be sure to make a reservation for dinner well in advance.

 I hope you find the Grand Canyon as magical as I do!
-Before planning my Grand Canyon trip the nearby Petrified Forest National Park wasn’t on my radar.
-It is only about three hours away and stunningly gorgeous.
+Before planning my Grand Canyon trip, the nearby Petrified Forest National Park wasn’t on my radar, and it is only about three hours away and stunningly gorgeous.
 Be sure to check it out and then head to Sedona.